What is the application deadline?

 Are first year students required to live on campus?

-First-year students live on campus their first year as part of a dedicated first-year experience for students.
+First-year students live on campus as part of a dedicated first-year experience for students.
 Studies show that students who live on campus their first year, are more likely to persist to their second year.

 What are the housing options on campus available to my student?